groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-hidden then hidden then visible will restore the window to visible.
+hidden then hidden then visible will actions the window to visible.